Rate limiting

 - Caching data that you'll use again for a short period — especially if you're building client-side applications.

-If you're regularly being rate limited, contact the Paddle Seller Support team who can help.
+If you're regularly being rate limited, contact the Paddle seller support team who can help.